openSUSE/news-o-o/_posts/2011-12-04-opensuse-weekly-news-issue-204-is-out.markdown

 rsnapshot is a backup tool written in Perl that utilizes rsync as its back-end. rsnapshot allows users to create customized incremental backup solutions.
 This article will discuss the following: the benefits of an incremental backup solution, rsnapshot's installation, its configuration, and usage examples. (...)

-
+â€

+â€œ

 [Masim Sugianto: Installing RapidSSL Certificate on Zimbra Mail Server](http://vavai.net/2011/11/installing-rapidssl-certificate-on-zimbra-mail-server/)

 By default, Zimbra create and installing Self-Signed Certificate on installation process for https
         transport protocol.
 Self-signed certificate used for Apache jetty web server (both Zimbra webmail and Administration console), POP3 SSL, SMTP SSL and IMAP SSL.
-Self-Signed certificate doesn™t automatically trusted because the certificate was not issued & certify by authorized SSL certificate provider such as Verisign, Cybertrust, Godaddy, RapidSSL, etc.
+Self-Signed certificate doesnâ€™t automatically trusted because the certificate was not issued & certify by authorized SSL certificate provider such as Verisign, Cybertrust, Godaddy, RapidSSL, etc.